geekgreg/amethyst/content/Articles/What is Doctrine.md

 ## Why define doctrine this way?

 Most members seem to think of a doctrine as something unchanging, eternal, and true.
 However nowhere in the church do we have any kind of guide to our doctrines.
 What one person insists is doctrine is called speculation by another.
-Where one member sees a temporary church policy, another sees permanance.
+Where one member sees a temporary church policy, another sees permanence.

 Therefore, if we're going to discuss our doctrines in an impartial way, we have to treat  them all impartially.
 This is the best way to do that without adding emotional or psychological baggage to our search for truth.